 Services that are covered for you What you must pay when you get these services Outpatient Hospital Services (Continued) Drugs and biologicals that you can't give yourself Please refer to the "Medicare Part B Prescription Drugs" section in this chart.
 Outpatient Mental Health Care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
-You pay \$10 copayment for Medicare - covered individual and group sessions. \$0 copay for brief office visits (up to 15 minutes) for the sole purpose of monitoring or changing drugs.
-Outpatient Rehabilitation Services Covered services include: physical therapy, occupational therapy, and speech language therapy.
+You pay \$25 copayment for Medicare - covered individual and group sessions. \$0 copayment for brief office visits (up to 15 minutes) for the sole purpose of monitoring or changing drugs.
+Outpatient Rehabilitation Services Covered services include physical therapy, occupational therapy, and speech language therapy.
 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-You pay \$10 copayment for covered services.
+You pay \$40 copayment for covered services.
 Referral required.
 Outpatient Substance Abuse Services You are covered for services to treat chemical dependency in an outpatient setting (group or individual therapy).
-You pay \$10 copayment for Medicare - covered individual and group sessions.
+You pay \$25 copayment for Medicare - covered individual and group sessions.

-What you must pay when Services that are covered for you you get these services Outpatient Surgery, Including Services Provided at Authorization is required.
-Hospital Outpatient Facilities and Ambulatory Surgical Centers You pay \$150 copayment for Note: If you are having surgery in a hospital facility, you outpatient surgery and should check with your provider about whether you will be ambulatory surgical centers. an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an You pay \$0 copayment for outpatient and pay the cost-sharing amounts for outpatient diagnostic colonoscopy. surgery.
+Outpatient Surgery, Including Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers

+Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-Over-the-Counter (OTC) Products You are covered to receive an eternalHealth Forever HMO There is no coinsurance, OTC card that will be funded at \$50 per quarter (every 3 copayment, or deductible for months) - unused quarterly funds do not roll over to the next calendar quarter.
-This card can be used for eligible overthe-counter health products.